Trixx34/ioBroker.SolisCloud/README.md

 - Once confirmed, you get the API ID, secret and API URL
 - The plant ID you need to enter in the settings is the ID found in the url once you are logged in.
 For example: soliscloud.com/#/station/stationdetail_1?id=**123486816843454864**

-This adapter will read and store the following values into objects:
+This adapter will read multiple values available from the soliscloud API and store them for use in ioBroker.

-- battery_current_usage
-- battery_percent
-- bought_Today
-- consumption_Today
-- current_Consumption
-- current_From_Net
-- current_Power
-- generated_Today
-- sold_Today
+To request additional values, you can either:

+- Comment on the ioBroker forums here: https://forum.iobroker.net/topic/69026/new-adapter-soliscloud/37
+- Email me on trixdev034@gmail.com
+- create an issue on github

 The API returns other values that can be added, but at the moment these are sufficient for my needs.